yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * You can return to the chat at any time by pressing the **“Live chat”** tab.

 If you prefer to **disable chat altogether**, you can do so from your **Privacy settings** under **User Preferences**.

-Here’s a refined and structured version of the paragraph:

----

 ### 9.5.
 Your Account